simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 This is just an aesthetic decision, but aren't you glad you did that?
 Dark Themes are awesome.

+> ---
+>
+> **My Advice:** You cna always bring up the debugger in an electorn app with `CTRL + ALT + i`.
+Sometimes things break.
+You can try resetting the editor, reloading the scene, and opening the debugger to see what is happening.
+Also don't [forget the helpful people in the babylon forums as well!](https://forum.babylonjs.com)
+>
+> ---

 #### Set Up Folders

 Now we want to make some changes to this project, so we can be sure we're saving and loading the project correctly.
 Let's prepare our working directory.